 - 200 g / 2 cups almond flour or ground almonds

 - 30 g / 1/4 cup flaxseed ground

 - 120 ml / 4 ounces almond milk

 - 60 ml / 2 ounces coconut oil

 - 3-4 tbsp granulated sweetener depending on your sweet tooth

 - 40 g cacao nibs or chopped dark chocolate, 85-90% (1/3 cup)

 - optional: 1 tsp mixed spice

-- Mix the banana, eggs, almond milk and oil in a food processor or with a blender.
+- Mix the banana, eggs, almond milk, vanilla and oil in a food processor or with a blender.

 - Add the dry ingredients: the ground almonds, ground flaxseed, erythritol, baking powder and spices.
 Blend until thoroughly combined

 - Lastly, stir in the cacao nibs (or chopped dark chocolate)

 - Fill into a muffin tin lined with paper cups.
 If you don't have any to hand, make sure the tin is really well greased.
 My mix made 8 muffins, but I did "try" the dough quite a few times.
 Yours might yield 9!